RagnarB83/ash-documentation/docs/module_QM-MM.rst

 - The presence of a large number of MM pointcharges in the QM-calculation can slow down the QM-calculation considerably.
 Especially the QM-pointcharge gradient can be slow to calculate.
 See the *TruncatedPC* option below for a way to deal with this issue.
 - It requires some care in the handling of the covalent QM/MM boundary (see next sections on linkatoms, charge-shifting etc.)

+See later one this page how to do further decomposition of the QM/MM energy.

 More sophisticated polarized embedding approaches are not yet available in ASH.

 ######################################